jspooner/alexa-santa-claus/README.md

 # alexa-santa-claus

-This skill gives Alexa a direct connection to Santa Clause.
+This skill gives Alexa a direct connection to Santa Claus.

 * Alexa ask Santa how many reindeer there are
 * Alexa ask Santa what color nose does Rudolphs have